The enduring appeal of René Magritte art…

-René Magritte was one of the most celebrated and revered surrealist artists in history, though he didn’t start receiving widespread recognition until he was in his 50s.
+René Magritte was one of the most celebrated and revered surrealist artists in history, though he didn’t start receiving widespread recognition until he was well into his 50s.

 After marrying in 1922, Magritte worked in a number of non-art-related jobs to keep himself and his family afloat financially, using his spare time to fine-tune his craft and work on a wide range of pieces.